-What makes this collar great for outdoor lovers are the waterproof feature.
+What makes this product great for outdoor lovers are the waterproof feature.
 It’s not just waterproof against rain; it’s fully submersible in the water at a depth up to 25 feet!

 This collar is waterproof and comes with four modes of operation, including beep, light, vibration, and shock.
 It has a long-range of 1,200 ft and comes with four-mode training simulations with customization levels from 1-100 for both the static stimulation and vibration modes.

-Although, a few dog owners complained that the collar did not work at extended ranges.
+Although, a few dog owners complained that it did not work at extended ranges.

-This collar is backed the lifetime replacement guarantee.
-Most people who purchased this collar raved that the expert advice they received from the company was quite helpful.
+The Pet Union PT0Z1 is backed by a lifetime replacement guarantee.
+Most people also love the expert advice they receive from the company.

 6. Petrainer Shock Collar for Dogs

 The Petrainer Training Collar for Dogs can help put an end to bad behaviors in your dog.
 The three training modes are static stimulation, vibration, and standard tone, so you can find the one that works best for your dog.

 The remote range is up to 330 yards, so you can use it even when your dog is far away.
 The receiver is also rechargeable and waterproof, so you don’t have to worry about it getting damaged.

 The soft silicone covers for the contact points protect your pet’s skin, so you can use them without worry.

 However, some users were unhappy with the included collar, so be sure to try it on your dog before purchasing.